 We believe that Canadian Utilities is an excellent buy for income-oriented investors who seek stable and predictable returns.
 The latest dividend increase of 3% in local currency may indicate a slowdown compared to its 5-year average.
-However, as the company retains more cash to invest in future projects and pay down its debts, the dividend yield remains very attractive, and the payout ratio is safe.
+However, as the company retains more cash to invest in future projects and pay down its debts, the dividend yield remains very attractive, while excluding its recent huge impairment chargers, distributions remain covered.
 We believe that Canadian Utilities offers low volatility and a stable investment case during a time of sky-high valuations.
-Trading at a decade-low P/E ratio and at 82% our estimated fair value, we project medium-term returns of around 13.4%, subject to a potential valuation multiple expansion.
+We project medium-term returns of around 10%, powered by the stock's juicy yield, and modest EPS growth assisted by its above-average inflation rate increases.
+We rate it a buy.